Clicky

 Role of Nurse Leader

 A nurse leader focuses on making sure individual patients receive quality care.
 As a nursing leader, your responsibilities may include overseeing a nursing team and working on improving patient care, as needed.
 Nursing leaders are often expected to make patient care more efficient to help reduce hospitals stays, lower the risk of readmissions, and reduce healthcare costs.
-Other responsibilities you might have in this position include lowering turnover rates among nurses at your facility, providing patients with education to help them manage medical conditions better, and helping them understand their treatment plans to improve outcomes.
+Other responsibilities you might have in this position include lowering turnover rates among nurses at your facility, reducing any conflict between nurses, providing patients with education to help them manage medical conditions better, and helping them understand their treatment plans to improve outcomes.
 Nursing leaders might also provide healthcare services directly in addition to educating patients.
 You’ll also need to continue learning to remain up to date on healthcare research that’s relevant to your area of nursing.

 How to Become a Nurse Leader